isomerpages/moe-sembawangpri/_departments/English Language.md

 <i>Primary 1 students on a Learning Journey to the Singapore Zoo. </i>

 <p align="justify">The students watched a performance by Tiago the Sealion at the Splash Safari Show.
 After watching the show, they were tasked to do a reflection on their learning experience.
-They enjoyed themselves at the Zoo.
+They enjoyed themselves at the Zoo.</p>

-Primary 2 students went on a Learning Journey to the Science Centre.
-There were many interesting exhibitions for the students to try out.
+<i>Primary 2 students went on a Learning Journey to the Science Centre. </i>

+<p align="justify">There were many interesting exhibitions for the students to try out.
 At the Science Centre, the students attended a Life in a Shell Programme where they learnt about animals that have shells.
-They also got to experience touching seashells and interacting with garden snails and hermit crabs.
+They also got to experience touching seashells and interacting with garden snails and hermit crabs. </p>

-Last updated : 11/08/2023</p>
+Last updated : 11/08/2023<p></p>